 6. An 85 MM lens is a great lens for portrait photography.

-7. 100 MM or greater lens is what you need for taking pictures of nervous or dangerous animals and birds etc.
+7. A 100 MM or greater lens is what you need for taking pictures of nervous or dangerous animals and birds etc.

 1. To be able to spot a great photographic subject you will need to learn to take a fresh look at the things around you.
 You must become aware of shapes, form, color, and light.
 All these things combined will make some very interesting images.